kwgoodman/books/readme.rst

 ====

 ===  ================================================   =======================
-Sep  Gone Tomorrow                                      Lee Child Aug  The Particle at the End of the Universe            Sean Carroll Aug  The Boys in the Boat                               Daniel James Brown
+Oct  A Small Town in Germany                            John le Carre Sep  Gone Tomorrow                                      Lee Child Aug  The Particle at the End of the Universe            Sean Carroll Aug  The Boys in the Boat                               Daniel James Brown